 Tip Top (sigh)

 This place has a cool indoors and garden.
-I actually didn’t eat here, because I discovered it after we had just eaten and were walking around.
-But it’s good for drinks and on my list to go back to and eat at next time I’m in Granada.
+It’s good for drinks and on my list to go back to and eat at next time I’m in Granada.

 Kathy’s Waffle House